hmcclinton/Froggervideogame/Revision8AcradeGame/README.md

 Star is just an obstacle to clear now

-Fixed collison detection and now can always collide with Rock and Star
+Fixed collison detection

-Fixed code so rock code relates to rock and star code relates to star
+Fixed code so  star code relates to star